FWinkler79/SpringCloudPlatform/README.md

 To reproduce:

+1. Start RabbitMQ (using docker) with `./scripts/startRabbit.sh`
 1. Start `service-registry`
 1. Start `config-service`
-1. Start `rsocket-server` --> prints the exception this issue is about.
+1. Start `rsocket-server` --> NO LONGER prints the exception this issue was about.
-1. Start `rsocket-client`
+1. Start `rsocket-client` --> Now properly gets a lease and errors when it expires or is consumed.